Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Related Work

 \subsubsection{Scaling Properties}

 Rapid scaling is a unique benefit of FaaS.
 So, it is important to understand the responsiveness of FaaS workflow platforms to dynamic workloads.
-PBSCP~\cite{peak-behind}, and CTWS~\cite{ctwsapplied} analyze the scaling performance of functions in managing sudden bursts of traffic.
-MSSW~\cite{msswicws} extends this to FaaS workflows.
-They indicate that AWS is the best at scaling functions and workflows, and this matches our observations.
-Our study performs a more rigorous evaluation of the workflow scaling and the concurrency levels achieved on AWS, AzS and AzN for various workloads, and the consequent response times.
-We also analyze billed costs using a cost model.
+Wang et al.~\cite{peak-behind} and Ristov et al.~\cite{ctwsapplied} analyze the scaling of functions \repc{in managing}{to} sudden bursts of traffic.
+This is extend to FaaS workflows~\cite{msswicws}, reporting AWS as the best; this matches our observations. \modc{Our study performs a more rigorous evaluation of the workflow scaling and concurrency levels on AWS, AzS and AzN, and the consequent response times.
+We also analyze billed costs with a cost model.}